kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 No reports are required during this period.

-## Code Freeze Preparations
+## Brace Yourselves, Code Freeze Is Coming

-As Code Freeze approaches, proper tracking ensues and merge gates become stricter.
 One of the main purposes of Code Freeze is to get issues and PRs filtered through the use of labels, with `milestone` and the `priority` label playing an important role on that.

 The following items help with achieving the above: